seanton213/platypus/README.md

 ## Assumptions

 - Each name refers to a single person.
 I.e name is the sole name, no consideration of last name to know they are separate people.
+Thus, we must use the ID to know whether an entity exists in the new Account Database.

+- The new column, favorite_flavor, in the new table isn't necessary for us to determine whether a record is corrupt.
+We should only rely on the columns that are present in both tables.

+- Our comparison for corrupt data should verify that
+    1. The original entity exists in the new database
+    2. The name and email are the same as the original record
+        - a.
+If not, we will create objects to denote the corrupted data as it exists in the new Account Database, and what we should insert in order to make the record correct.

+- Since email is unique, we must first remove the corrupted rows and insert with the correct data.
+We can't simply update the fields since we can't make updates to rows asynchronously.

+- If a record is corrupt, we could assume that we don't know who the entered favorite_flavor belongs to since name and/or email can be corrupted.
+So upon inserting the records of the missing and records that replace the corrected records, we can allow the default favorite_flavor (chocolate) be the flavor.